 Make sure you're keeping your workplace clean.

 Clean and disinfect workspaces (a minimum of twice a day or as required).
-Pay special attention to high-touch surfaces like doorknobs, light switches and railings, and commonly used areas such as desks and tabletops.
+Implement additional cleaning and disinfecting protocols, especially for high-touch surfaces like doorknobs, light switches, railings, and commonly used areas like washrooms, desks and tabletops.

 You should also post handwashing signs and provide alcohol-based hand sanitizer (at least 60% alcohol) to encourage frequent hand cleaning.